BeerB34r/BeerB34r/README.md

 [dotfiles](https://www.github.com/BeerB34r/dotfiles)

 ### stuff i dont enjoy
-i dislike using generative AI in general, and am pretty fervently opposed to all implementations of the blockchain i've seen over the years. web3 is decidedly _not_ my jam.
+i dislike using generative AI in general (LLMs, stable diffusion, etc), and am pretty fervently opposed to all implementations of the blockchain i've seen over the years. web3 is decidedly _not_ my jam.